turntabl/intellij-apm-plugin/README.md

 ## Tools Used
 -Libraries Used
-  -D3 Library click on the link to read more about it[d3-flame-graph](https://github.com/spiermar/d3-flame-graph)
+  -D3 Library click on the link to read more about it [d3-flame-graph](https://github.com/spiermar/d3-flame-graph)
   - Burn Library click on the provided link for more details about it [burn-library](https://github.com/spiermar/burn) -The Burn Library was in GoLang but was converted to Java for the purpose of this plugin.
-  -Jfree Chat library is use for one the Metrics Graph in this Plugin[Jfree-chat](https://www.jfree.org/jfreechart/)
+  -Jfree Chat library is use for one the Metrics Graph in this Plugin [Jfree-chat](https://www.jfree.org/jfreechart/)